RockyKev/wordpress-vue-contact-us/the-blogpost.md

 # The Title

+Something about why this is neat.
+About adding a bit of modern web development into PHP.
+Why WordPress is not going away.

 ## Introduction
 I used Jake Paris' [Using a Vue app within a WordPress Plugin](https://jake.paris/blog/2020/06/23/using-a-vue-app-within-a-wordpress-plugin/) as a kickoff point for this tutorial.
 If you're confused by anything, feel free to reference his post for more clarity.